Kilmarnock Portland F.C.: Colours

 The club's colours were originally navy and white one-inch hoops.
-From 1877 onwards they were all white.
+From 1877 onwards they were white jerseys with a badge, white knickers, and blue stockings.

 Ground

 The club originally played on Mr Blair's field at Holehouse Road.
 In 1875, the club moved to Nursery Park, off West Netherton Street.
 In 1877 the club moved to its most famous ground, Hamilton Park, next door to Rugby Park.